clgzb9610/planets-wekazaji/README.md

 ## Play our Game

-You can play our game by clicking this link: https://clgzb9610.github.io/planets-wekazaji/
+You can play our game by clicking this link [Deep Space Diver]: https://clgzb9610.github.io/planets-wekazaji/

 ## Getting involved